ktap/ktap/doc/tutorial.md

 until user press CTRL+C to stop tracing, then ktap will call endfunc function, user could show tracing results in that function, or do other things.

+User don't have to use kdebug library directly, use trace/trace_end keyword.

 ### Timer Library